pdaguirre/Proyecto-Final/README.md

 After aligning the sequences, the script uses IQ-TREE to create a diversification chronogram.
 IQ-TREE is a powerful tool for maximum likelihood-based phylogenetic inference, allowing us to estimate the divergence times of the species of interest.

-:\
-<iframe width="958" height="539" src="https://www.youtube.com/embed/jvVJLemaQl8" title="IQTree Tutorial - Beginner" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### For Loop

 The process is carried out within a `for` loop, iterating through all sequences of the specified genes (16S, COI, CYTB, SIAH, RHO, TYR).
 For each gene, the script follows these steps:

-1. **Sequence Trimming**: The script trims DNA sequences to remove unwanted regions.
-2. **Sequence Alignment**: It uses MAFFT to align the trimmed sequences.
+1. **Sequence Alignment**: It uses MAFFT to align the trimmed sequences.
-3. **Phylogenetic Inference**: It uses IQ-TREE to infer a phylogenetic tree and estimate diversification times.
+2. **Phylogenetic Inference**: It uses IQ-TREE to infer a phylogenetic tree and estimate diversification times.
-4. **Chronogram Generation**: Based on the phylogenetic tree, a chronogram is generated showing species divergence times.
+3. **Chronogram Generation**: Based on the phylogenetic tree, a chronogram is generated showing species divergence times.

 ## Usage Instructions